elalitte/netParser/README.md

 But take care, you should send the command from the root directory as links in files aren't absolute ones.

+## Prerequisite
+You'll only need to have a working LXC/LXD on your machine to make netparser work.
+All scripts are based on basic bach commands.

 ## Examples
 If you want to start the 3nets3hosts.json template, you should use the next command and be sure that you are in the root directory.